Cuisine of Montevideo: Restaurants

-Kokoro is a Japanese restaurant located on Viejo Pancho in the barrio of Pocitos.
-It serves traditional Japanese cuisine, mainly dishes with meat and fish to suit the Uruguayan palette.

-Panini's is a notable Italian restaurant located in the Ciudad Vieja historical area of the city, just off the Plaza Independencia.
-It is noted in particular for its "degustación de pastas", described as "a veritable smorgasbord of noodley delights."

-Also of note is Rara Avis in the east wing of the Solís Theatre, a branch of the Uruguayan chain of restaurants called La Pasiva in the Centro area which serves pastas and meat dishes, and the restaurants in the Mercado del Puerto and the Mercado de la Abundancia.

 Bars and pubs

 Many of the notable bars in the city are located in the barrio of Pocitos near the sea.

 Many bars and pubs are located inside community markets.
 Customers at markets may sit at bars to order sausages, offal, asado, and other meats that are being grilled right in front of them.
 Meats, especially cheap cuts of beef and pork such as sausages and organs, are a large part of the ordinary diet in Montevideo.
 The various meats are served with simple side dishes such as crusty bread, tapenades, fried potatoes, and tapas.
 During lunch, local lager beer is the most common choice of accompaniment, although soft drinks such as colas are widely available.
 In addition to having bars and pubs, markets in Montevideo also sell fresh produce, mate, coffee, kitchenware, and other basic consumer goods.

 Former world record barbecue

 On 13 April 2008, 12,500 cooks in Montevideo together grilled 12 t of beef, setting a new Guinness world record.
 The event required a grill nearly 1 mi long and 6 tonnes of charcoal.
 The barbecue surpassed the previous record of 8 tonnes, which was set by Mexico in 2006.
 Montevideo's record held until March 2011, when 13.713 t of beef were grilled in General Pico in Argentina.